FifoF/novelette/README.md

 Power users can get a glimpse of what Novelette will do, by looking into the code.

-Expected release late March 2023.
+Expected release late March 2023 (moved to mid-April).

+UPDATE, April 3, 2023: Getting closer.
+Will work some more on the Swainson fonts, documentation, minor tweaks.

 UPDATE, March 30, 2023: Doing tweaks.
 Code works, needs finishing touches.
 Still waiting for my system to install TeXlive 2023.